BofA to increase Gulf lending as deal making recovers

 "We are using our balance sheet more aggressively with strategic clients as part of our strategy to increase investment banking market share.
 We also see tremendous growth for our corporate banking platform," said Boueiz, who also heads the bank's sovereign wealth fund business.

-A wide range of financial institutions, including Credit Suisse, Japan's Nomura Holdings and UBS, have cut jobs in their investment banking teams for the Middle East last year.
+A wide range of financial institutions, including Credit Suisse CSGN.VX, Japan's Nomura Holdings (8604.T) and UBS UBSN.VX, have cut jobs in their investment banking teams for the Middle East last year.

 Some have sold assets outright to raise capital.

-In December, French bank BNP Paribas sold its Egyptian arm to Dubai's Emirates NBD, while Societe Generale sold its Egyptian business to Qatar National Bank.
+In December, French bank BNP Paribas (BNPP.PA) sold its Egyptian arm to Dubai's Emirates NBD ENBD.DU, while Societe Generale (SOGN.PA) sold its Egyptian business to Qatar National Bank QNBK.QA.

 "The MENA (Middle East and North Africa) region remains a strategic priority for Bank of America.
 We are taking a long term view of the region and are fully committed to further building our business here," Boueiz said.